Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "I’m doing what’s called an *’interest piece’*," she explained.
 "I want to hear your story, help our readers see into your life a little and maybe gain some perspective and understand the world a little better."

-"That sounds… good?"
+"That sounds... good?"
 Myun hazarded.
 "But why me?"

 "Oh!
 My dad’s the chief of colonial security.
 I was talking with him this morning and he mentioned that you’ve already taken a motion to the Thing about making fusion swords legal on a security license?"